threesquared/laravel-paymill/README.md

 Laravel Paymill
 =======

-Laravel Paymill is a Laravel specific wrapper for the [Paymill PHP](https://github.com/paymill/paymill-php) library.
+Laravel Paymill is a Laravel 5 specific wrapper for the [Paymill PHP](https://github.com/paymill/paymill-php) library.

 - [Install](#install)
 - [Configuration](#configuration)
 - [Usage](#usage)

+**Please use the 1.0.0 release for Laravel 4**

 ## Install